Isabelle Chen, wrestler

 How to Support Isabelle

-There are two ways to get behind Isabelle as she prepares to represent Canada on the world stage:
+There are several ways to get behind Isabelle as she prepares for what could be the biggest competition of her career:

 Donate Directly

-Contributions of any size go directly toward Isabelle's training camp and World Championship costs.
+Contributions of any size go directly toward Isabelle's training camps, tournaments, and World Championship costs.
 Her goal is to raise $10,000.

 Donate on GoFundMe →